 Add chopped coriander leaves and mix.
 Add water if required to adjust consistency.

 Let it simmer on low heat for 8- 10 minutes.
-To thicken it mash the chori little bit.
+To thicken it mash the chori a little bit.
 Then switch off the gas.

 Serve the lal chori curry hot as a side for roti, phulka or naan.